RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

         on a specific key is maintained across all instances of an Active-Active database.
         To enable Causal Consistency for an existing Active-Active database, use the REST API.

-    - **TLS** - You can enable TLS for communications between Participating Clusters.
+    - **TLS** - You can enable TLS for communications between participating clusters.
         After you create the Active-Active database, you can enable SSL for the data access operations from applications just like regular Redis Enterprise databases.